GyanGhoda/ReversiJava/README.txt

 - `TestController`: Test cases for the controller component.
 - `TestTextualView`: Test cases for the textual view component.
 - 'TestStrategies': Test cases for strategies.
+- 'TestVisualView': Test key events and mouse events in the visual view.

 Reversi.java: main class that instantiates a model, instantiates a view using that model, and tells the view to get started